RookieCoderrr/Neo-Explorer-Tool/README.md

 ![image](https://user-images.githubusercontent.com/86407596/132462791-0e4de6fe-78fc-4883-baca-2abc5341fd0d.png)

 Docker images and respective containers are built successfully as shown above.
+There will be 8 docker containers.

+* neo-rc2-private is a container for running neo nodes

+* vueApp is a container of the browser front-end pages

+* service_http_test is the container for the browser API interface

+* mongodb1_test, mongodb2_test, mongodb3_test are mongo replica sets containers, of which Mongodb1_test is the primary database of the sets.
+And mongodb1_test is the only entry to view the node data

+* mongodb_test is a mongo container that stores hot data on the chain

+* cache_test is the container for the redis cache on the chain

 Now, a default private chain is running in background in the container neo-cr2-private, and you can view the private chain data in your browser http://localhost:8080.

 If you want to create your own private chain, or connect to the mainnet/testnet, please follow the [Usages](#Usages) part